Derek Tran: Tenure

 Tran was sworn into the 119th United States Congress on January 3, 2025, and appointed to the Committee on Armed Services and the Committee on Small Business.

-Following the widescale federal layoffs by the Department of Government Efficiency (DOGE) in 2025, Tran introduced legislation that would reinstate six thousand veterans affected by the layoffs.
+Following the widescale federal layoffs by the Department of Government Efficiency (DOGE) in 2025, Tran introduced legislation that would reinstate veterans terminated without a reason.
 The Associated Press observed that while Tran's bill was unlikely to pass due to Republican control of the House, it exemplified "how Democrats are trying to harness public backlash to Trump's efforts to upend the federal government through the Department of Government Efficiency."

 In May, Tran was chosen to co-lead the Democratic Party's congressional National Security Task Force alongside Jason Crow, Maggie Goodlander, and Mikie Sherrill.
 He regarded the Russo-Ukrainian war and the Chinese Communist Party, especially regarding the political status of Taiwan, as pressing issues related to national security.

-Tran warned that government cuts he viewed as excessive may weaken national security.
+In March 2026, Tran, alongside representatives Haley Stevens, Eric Sorensen, and Andrea Salinas, introduced the No Getting Rich in Congress Act, prohibiting members of Congress from buying and selling individual stocks.

+In May 2026, Tran said that he and Robert Garcia had launched an investigation into GKN Aerospace regarding the Garden Grove chemical leak.